-- In the property page of an effect that's patched into a surround bus, click the Unlink Controls button so that it turns red. - Make some adjustments to the automatable parameters you want to unlink (non-automatable parameters are not linked together).
-You can select parameters on any tab. - 3.
+- 1. In the property page of an effect that's patched into a surround bus, click the Unlink Controls button so that it turns red. - 2.
+Make some adjustments to the automatable parameters you want to unlink (non-automatable parameters are not linked together).
+You can select parameters on any tab.
+SONAR will automatically capture which controls you change and unlink them from the corresponding controls for the other surround channels. - 3.
 When you're finished adjusting parameters, click the Unlink Controls button again so that it's not red.

 Now you can adjust the parameters you adjusted, without automatically adjusting the same parameters that are on other tabs of the effect's property page.
+As long as the Unlink Controls button is not red, all other controls will remain linked.